-As you get started with exploring research on your topic, we have:
+As you get started with researching your topic, we have:

 Definitions for some of the common terms used in describing types of articles.